Vini2/my-bioinformatics-scripts/README.md

 * Convert a given set of fastq sequences to fasta sequences
 * Count the number of fasta sequences
 * Get average read length from a fastq file
+* Map reads to reference genomes and get the mapping reference for each read
 * Remove small fasta sequences which are shorter than a given length
 * Rename entries in a fasta file
 * Rename entries in a fastq file